scriptharness/python-scriptharness/docs/quickstart.rst

                            unicode_literals
     import scriptharness

     """First, define functions for all actions.
 Each action MUST have a function defined.
+The function should be named the same as the action.
+(If the action has a `-` in it, replace it with an `_`; e.g. an action named `upload-to-s3` would call the `upload_to_s3()` function.

     Each action function should be idempotent, and able to run standalone.
-    In this example, 'package' may require that the steps in 'build' ran at some point before 'package' is run, but we can't assume that happened in the same script run.
-It could have happened yesterday, or three weeks ago, and 'package' should still be able to run.
+    In this example, `package` may require that the steps in `build` ran at some point before `package` is run, but we can't assume that happened in the same script run.
+It could have happened yesterday, or three weeks ago, and `package` should still be able to run.
 If you need to save state between actions, consider saving state to disk.
     """
     def clobber(config):